Sky Sports: Rugby league

 The power of television over sport can perhaps be best portrayed by the change of rugby league from a winter sport to one played during the summer months under the banner of Super League.
 These changes caused great controversy when they were introduced in 1996, yet they have been seen as positive and as having an impact even greater than the broadcaster has had with football.

-The sport is now seen as being in a healthy state with two or three live matches from the Super League every week fronted by Brian Carney who is joined in the studio by Terry O'Connor, Phil Clarke, Barrie McDermott or Stuart Cummings.
-Jon Wells provides analysis from the touchscreen regularly.
-Bill Arthur, Ben Proe or Stuart Pyke lead the commentary team alongside the summarisers, Terry O'Connor, Phil Clarke, Jon Wells, Barrie McDermott and Jodie Cunningham.
-Jenna Brooks and Fraiser Dainton are the pitch-side reporters.
+The sport is now seen as being in a healthy state with two live matches from the Super League every week fronted by Brian Carney, who is joined pitch-side or in the studio by pundits - usually two of: Jon Wilkin, Sam Tomkins, Jamie Jones-Buchanan and Jodie Cunningham.
+Dave Woods, Mark Wilson, Fraser Dainton, Stuart Pyke or Rod Studd lead the commentary team alongside a summariser, usually one of: Kyle Amor, Jon Wells, Terry O'Connor, Barrie McDermott, Jon Wilkin and Courtney Winfield-Hill.
+Jenna Brooks is the usual pitch-side reporter, but is occasionally replaced by Jon Wells or Danika Priim.

-Live Super League broadcasts routinely rank amongst the top ten most watched programmes in a week on Sky Sports.
-Sky has sold rights to a highlights package of the Super League to BBC Sport, who air The Super League Show on Sunday nights/Afternoon in Northern regions, with a nationwide replay on Monday afternoon.